Mk-coder10/Simple-Budget-Tracker/README.md

 # Simple Budget Tracker

-A beginner-friendly Python command-line application to track personal expenses.
+A beginner-friendly Python command-line application to track personal expenses in SAR.

 ##  Features